Cat Quest maker The Gentlebros wants to leave mark on Singapore gaming scene

 The 30-year-old also encouraged other aspiring local indie game developers to pursue their dreams, saying there is enough room for smaller start-ups to coexist with bigger, triple-A development houses.

-“You just need a great idea and believe in your own product,” Desmond said.
+“You just need a great idea and believe in your own product,” Wong said.
 “And lots of luck.”